ddev/ddev/docs/content/users/configuration/experimental.md

 DDEV’s router plays an important role in its [container architecture](../basics/architecture.md#container-architecture), receiving most HTTP and HTTPS traffic for requests like `*.ddev.site` and delivering them to the relevant project’s web container.

 `ddev-router` has been based on a forked, poorly-documented nginx reverse proxy.
-DDEV v1.21.3 adds a new router based on the popular [Traefik Proxy](https://traefik.io/traefik/), available as an experimental feature until it becomes the default in a future release.
+Versions after DDEV v1.21.3 add a new router based on the popular [Traefik Proxy](https://traefik.io/traefik/), available as an experimental feature until it becomes the default in a future release.
 Run the following to enable it:

 ```
 ddev poweroff && ddev config global --use-traefik